-Accepting my diagnosis was easy, convincing others that I couldn’t eat raw fruits or veggies was harder.
-First published in Allergic Living magazine; to subscribe click here.
+Accepting my diagnosis was easy, convincing others that I couldn’t eat raw fruits and vegetables was harder.

 “You have a severe case of it,” he said.
 “With your reactions, I highly recommend avoiding all fresh fruits and vegetables, indefinitely.”

 “Indefinitely?
 Like, forever?”
 My allergist nodded and brought out a long chart that listed the various fruits and vegetables that I was allergic to.
 This was in addition to my previously diagnosed nut allergy and environmental allergies to trees, grasses, cats and horses.